penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-refperiods.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/distribution/properties/periods
 ```

-List of periods or weeks when the session must be assigned.
+List of periods or weeks in which the class unit must be assigned.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |